statikfintechllc/statik-server/README.md

 **Why this works so well:**
 - **Microsoft-friendly**: Uses official VS Code server and Copilot integration
-- **Self-hosted**: Your Headscale server = no dependency on Tailscale Inc.
+- **Zero-setup mesh**: Leverages existing Tailscale infrastructure
-- **Protocol compatible**: Any device with Tailscale can connect to your mesh
+- **Instant access**: Connect any device already in your Tailscale network
-- **Persistent keys**: Auto-generated preauth keys that never expire
+- **Secure by default**: WireGuard-based encryption with device authentication

 ## 📋 System Requirements